sillytuktuk2020/Noobspy/README.md

 8. in your browser navigate to `http://<SERVER IP>:22533`

-It's recommended to run DroidSpy behind a reverse proxy such as [NGINX](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/)
+It's recommended to run NoobSpy behind a reverse proxy such as [NGINX](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/)

 ## Happy Hacking
 ## Disclaimer
-<b>Linuxndroid Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
+<b>Noobspy Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
-DroidSpy is built for both Educational and Internal use ONLY.</b>
+Noobspy is built for both Educational and Internal use ONLY.</b>

 <br>
-<p align="center">Made with ❤️ By <a href="https://www.youtube.com/channel/UC2O1Hfg-dDCbUcau5QWGcgg">Linuxndroid</a></p>
+<p align="center">Made with ❤️ By <a href="https://www.youtube.com/channel/UC2O1Hfg-dDCbUcau5QWGcgg">sillytuktuk2020</a></p>

 ## Credits